1x12HD/how-to-reset-not-interested-list-on-steam-using-javascript/README.md

       - The tool will fetch your 'Not Interested' list, show you the number of items to remove, and ask for confirmation.
       - If you confirm, the tool will start removing items one by one with a short pause between each removal.

-Wait for Completion:
+6. **Wait for Completion**:
-The tool will display progress messages in the developer console.
+      - The tool will display progress messages in the developer console.
 Wait until it completes all removals.

-Done!
+**Done!**

-Once all items are removed, you will receive an alert confirming that your 'Not Interested' list is clear.
+      - Once all items are removed, you will receive an alert confirming that your 'Not Interested' list is clear.

 Important Notes
 Be Patient: The tool removes items one by one with a delay to prevent server overload.
 It may take some time to clear your entire list, depending on its size.